juliapampus/DataspaceConnector/docs/pages/introduction.md

 # Introduction
 {: .fs-9 }

 New to IDS?
+Get a short introduction and information about the reference architecture model at a glance.
 {: .fs-6 .fw-300 }

 ---

-Connector information from the reference architecture model at a glance.

 Einleitung IDS

+## IDS Ecosystem

 Übersicht Ecosystem

+## IDS Connector
 Was ist ein Connector?

 Ein IDS Connector wird durch das IDS RAM definiert